Did you ask yourself the question: is Guatemala Safe?

 Backpacking Guatemala Safety

-For backpackers, Guatemala could be the starting point, ending point or checkpoint.
+For people who explore the Central America region, backpacking Guatemala is usually a starting point, ending point or checkpoint.

 For many Antigua is the first stop and brilliant base for Central America.